TeslaYet/Orbitron-Multiplet/README.md

 Orbitron-Multiplet is a GUI application that provides a user-friendly interface for the Multiplet2 code, enabling scientists and researchers to perform complex calculations related to electron orbitals and atomic structure.

+The core calculation engine (in RPES/src) was developed by Professor Peter Krüger from the University of Chiba.
+This GUI application builds upon his scientific work to make it more accessible and user-friendly.

 The application allows users to:
 - Create input files for Multiplet2 calculations
 - Run the Multiplet2 executable with customized parameters